“Good literacy floats on a sea of talk” James Britton

 We strive to ensure all our pupils develop a love of reading and work hard to ensure these reading skills, vocabulary choices and creative ideas link directly to the children’s writing.
 We follow The National Curriculum's guidance and teach the three distinct areas of Speaking and Listening, Reading and Writing, (which includes handwriting and spelling.)
 Teachers in Key Stage Two follow a systematic guided reading scheme (Pearson – Pinpoint) that ensures there is interest and challenge for all.

-Across our federation we use ‘Phonics Play’ to teach phonics and spellings rules and English home learning tasks are introduced from Year 1 upwards.
+Across our federation, we use the Letters and Sounds scheme to teach phonics and spellings rules and English home learning tasks are introduced from Year 1 upwards.
 Reading records in Reception also show the weekly phonemes the children have been learning to ensure that the children and parents can continue to practise at home.
 We track phonics progress throughout the year and use Rising Stars/ Shine interventions to support our teaching and assessment across the Federation.

 A range of events that promote reading are held throughout the year, including visits from authors and visits to theatre groups.
 Throughout the year we look to celebrate our love of reading through our charity events like ‘Every child deserves a bedtime story’ and our annual book days when children (and staff) are encouraged to dress up as a favourite book character!